 Soil is the most important aspect for our life.
 The economy based sectors include soil in India.
 India is a land of vast dimensions with different conditions of geology, relief, climate and vegetation.
+Here, you can get different types of soil cultivation.
 Therefore, India has a large diversity of soil groups which include different types of soil.
 All the Soils are markedly different from each other.
-Various criteria have been applied to classify Indian soils: Geology, relief, fertility, chemical composition and physical composition, etc. Soil formation is so good in a particular climate that each climate type has its own soil.
+Various criteria have been applied to classify Indian soils like Geology, relief, fertility, chemical composition and physical composition and so on.
+Soil formation is so good in a particular climate that each climate type has its own soil.

 Awareness about types of soil can make your farming easy and productive.
 Every farmer should be aware of the soil’s types for the best extension of crops.
 There are many types of soil in India, but some farmers are unknown about it.
 They know about the soils, but unfortunately, they do not know which soil is suitable for agriculture and crops.
 So, this is our responsibility to provide you with accurate knowledge regarding farming.
 So, be with us to the end in this blog and get all essential information about types of soil and their uses for different crops.